 Engineering degrees require excellent mathematical skills and, whilst not strictly necessary, medical students have commented on the usefulness of mathematics in their studies.

-Pure mathematics is generally regarded as the main tool of mathematics and includes familiar topics such as algebra, indices, calculus and trigonometry and also new topics like series, the binomial theorem and differential equations.
+Pure mathematics is generally regarded as the main tool of mathematics and includes familiar topics such as algebra, indices and trigonometry as well as new topics like series, the binomial expansion and calculus.

 Statistics involves analysing data by applying models and drawing conclusions.
 It includes probability distributions, correlation and regression and skills learnt here will complement scientific analysis.